polotno-project/polotno-site/docs/side-panel-upload.md

 title: Upload panel
 ---

 Default upload panel is very simplified.
-It can't keep upload images across user sessions.
+It can't keep uploaded images across user sessions.
 And it doesn't upload images to the backend, but instead injects images as base64 string directly into the design (it may drop performance a lot).
 It is very recommended to overwrite it with your own implementation.

 ## How to implement upload section?

-`Upload` section may very very similar to [Images Section](/docs/side-panel-images).
-If will just need to implement several API endpoints on your backend to do:
+`Upload` section may very work similar to [Images Section](/docs/side-panel-images).
+You just need to implement several API endpoints on your backend to allow:

 1. Loading list of user images
 2. Uploading new image